 When it comes to doing the actual work, get as many local people to come along and help with clearing, digging and planting.
-Tell the local press and get local personalities like the Mayor, Councillors or a local celebrities to come along.
-This will get you a spot in the local paper and shared on social media.
+Tell the local press and get local personalities like the Mayor, Councillors or a local celebrity to come along.
+This will get you a spot in the local paper and be shared on social media.
 It will create valuable positive PR for your garden centre brand and help to spread brand awareness.

 These are just a few suggestions on how you could promote your Garden Centre during the Spring & Summer of 2024.
 If Smartbags can help you to create a stunning promotional bag, just start browsing our Laminated Woven Heavy Duty Bags, then get in touch for a quote today.

 Order Deadlines & Split Delivery

 Our bespoke custom-printed promotional bags are made to order.
 Please leave 10-12 weeks lead-time from order & artwork delivery for our factory to make your bag order and deliver it via economy sea delivery.